Saitamx/Saitamx/README.md

 - ⚙️ I love working with **Node.js**, **React**, **NestJS**, **TypeScript**, and **React Native**.
 - 🚀 I have contributed to **banking**, **online casino**, **betting platforms**, and **AI-powered health apps**.
-- 🌱 Recently, I’ve been delving deeper into **OpenAI API** for nutritional analysis, chatbots, and intelligent recommenders.
+- 🌱 Recently, I’ve been delving deeper into the **OpenAI API** for nutritional analysis, chatbots, and intelligent recommenders.
 - 💡 I constantly seek performance and scalability improvements, whether in front-end, back-end, or mobile environments.

 ---